 Essential Group Flags

---with-optional: Installs optional packages alongside mandatory and default packages.
-Use this when you need the complete feature set of a group.--allowerasing: Permits DNF to remove conflicting packages to resolve dependency issues.
-Use with caution, as this can remove packages you may need.--skip-unavailable: Continues installation even if some packages are unavailable.
-This is useful after Fedora upgrades when some packages may have been renamed or removed.--skip-broken: Skips packages with unresolvable dependencies and installs everything else.
-Use this when you want partial installation rather than complete failure.--no-packages: Operates on the group definition only without installing or removing packages.
-Useful for managing group state without affecting installed software.
+--with-optional: Installs optional packages alongside the standard group package set.
+Use this withdnf group installwhen you need the complete feature set of a group.--allowerasing: Permits DNF to remove conflicting packages to resolve dependency issues during install or upgrade operations.
+Use with caution, as this can remove packages you may need.--skip-unavailable: Continues an install or upgrade when some packages are unavailable.
+This is useful after Fedora upgrades when packages have been renamed or removed.--skip-broken: Skips packages with unresolvable dependencies during installation and installs everything else.
+Use this only when a partial group install is acceptable.--no-packages: Operates on the group definition only without installing or removing packages.
+Use it when you need to change group state without changing the package set.

 Example: Container Management Group